 Ms. Angelidou was born and raised in Columbus, Ohio, in the United States and is an alumna of ACS Athens.

-Mary-Ann Augoustatos is from Manhattan, New York and is currently the Director of Academics, JK-12 Research & Learning Studios.
+MaryAnn Augoustatos is an educator.
+Her field of specialty is high school mathematics and international school administration.
+Born and raised in Manhattan, New York and being of Greek descent she has spent 33 years as an educator at the American Community Schools of Athens Greece ( ACS Athens).
 She holds a Bachelor of Science in Mathematics and a Masters of Arts in Education.
-She is a certified International School Administrator and received her certification as a High School Mathematics teacher from the State of New York.
-She has spent multiple enjoyable decades as an educator, most of which was spent at ACS Athens.
+She is a certified International School Administrator and has received her secondary mathematics teaching certification from the State of New York.

 Ms. Constantinides was born in Cairo, Egypt.
 She earned a Bachelor of Education in Physical Education and French Language at McGill University; she received an M.A. in Exercise Physiology from the same institution, an M.Sc. in Sports Administration from Louisville University and an MBA from University of Indianapolis.